Mid Century modern furniture

 The color palette for a Mid-Century modern home is rather wide, from neutral to bold, black and white to fuchsia and candy-apple red.

 For more contemporary spaces, opt for more muted colors.
-This gives a more modern, reserved aesthetic to the space.

 That being said, don't be afraid to add splashes of bold colors like our Avery Green Velvet Armchair.
 These accents can act as a great way to insert your personality within your space.